AndroidPillars/React---Basics/README.md

 - Constructor -> No Elements -> Render -> ComponentDidMount -> ApiRequest -> UpdateState -> Re-render -> Render
 - The componentWillMount method is called before the component is invoked in to the DOM(i.e)before the render method gets invoked.
 - The componentDidUpdate method gets called once the component is Re-rendered(i.e)whenever we update the state of our Component trigger a Re-render.

+# React - Router

+- We split React Router in to three components.
+  1.